openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 You could also create a rule to catch those status changes or device alarms (see rule examples).

-## Trouble Shooting

-### Network Settings

-Shelly devices do only support IPv4.
-This implies that the openHAB host system has IPv4 bound to the network interface.
-The binding is only able to discover devices on the local subnet.
-Add things manually with the given IP if you have a routed network in between or using a VPN connection.

-The binding enables CoIoT protocol by default if the device is running firmware 1.6 or newer.
-CoIoT is based on CoAP and uses a UDP based signaling using IP Multicast (224.0.1.187, port 5683).
-Again if the device is not on the same local IP subnet you need special router/switch configurations to utilized CoAP via IP Multicast.
-Otherwise disable the Auto-CoIoT feature in the binding config (not the thing config), disable CoIoT events in the thing configuration and enable sensors events (http callback).
-Nevertheless in this setup the binding can communicate the device, but you are loosing the benefits of CoIoT.

-Refer to openHAB's general documentation when running openHAB in a docker container.
-Enabling mDNS discovery has additional setup requirements.

-### Re-discover when IP address has changed

-Important: The IP address should not be changed after the device is added to openHAB.

-This can be achieved by

-- assigning a static IP address (recommended for battery powered devices) or
-- using DHCP and setup the router to always assign the same IP address to the device

-When the IP address changes for a device you need to delete the Thing and then re-discover the device.
-In this case channel linkage gets lost and you need to re-link the channels/items.

 ## Thing Configuration

 |Parameter         |Description                                                   |Mandatory|Default                                           |